aleks-szczure/Constantinescu-et-al.-2026-NATCOM/README.md

                 This code exports the coordinates of the outline of the inactive X-chromosome.
     Code 2of2 - R script.
 It uses the coordinates of the outlines to filter for single molecule localisations specific to the inactive X-chromosome, i.e. perform SPT Analysis specific to the inactive X-chromosome.

+Example input files for Script 1 and 2 are provided.